 Three other register allocators.
 We compare our puzzle solver with three other register allocators, all implemented in LLVM 1.9 and all compiling and running the same benchmark suite of 1.3 million lines of C code.
-The first is LLVM's default algorithm, which is an industrial-strength version of linear scan that uses extensions by Wimmer et al. [46] and Evlogimenos [16].
+The first is LLVM's default algorithm, which is an industrial-strength version of linear scan that uses extensions by Wimmer et al. [40] and Evlogimenos [14].
 The algorithm does aggressive coalescing before register allocation and handles holes in live ranges by filling them with other variables whenever possible.
 We use ELS (Extended Linear Scan) to denote this register allocator.

-The second register allocator is the iterated register coalescing of George and Appel [20] with extensions by Smith, Ramsey, and Holloway [42] for handling register aliasing.
-We use EIRC (Ex-
+The second register allocator is the iterated register coalescing of George and Appel [17] with extensions by Smith, Ramsey, and Holloway [36] for handling register aliasing.
+We use EIRC (Extended Iterated Register Coalescing) to denote this register allocator.